hackerspider1/EchoPwn/README.md

 ./EchoPwn.sh domain.com -nmap                //To run nmap on your results ./EchoPwn.sh domain.com -arjun               //To run arjun on your results ./EchoPwn.sh domain.com -nmap -arjun         //For full scan

+Output will be saved in EchoPwn/domain.com/ directory
 ```
 # Installation:
 #### Only for MacOS and Linux
+##### Prerequisites
+1. go
+2. gem

 ```
 ./install.sh
 ```